EXCLUSIVE! Jules LeBlanc and Jayden Bartels open up about quarantine, their new show and why they're #BFFgoals

 GL: Describe each other in three words.

-Annie: Jayden is hardworking, driven and fun.
+Jules: Jayden is hardworking, driven and fun.

-Jayden: Annie is precise, determined and open-minded.
+Jayden: Jules is precise, determined and open-minded.

 GL: Thank you for group chatting with us.
 Here’s hoping summer gets a little easier for everyone—you guys and all our readers out there.
 Any final advice?